Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 - Occlusion HG records only for non-opaque geometry, and primary only for opaque using RFO style, pick which are called during the occlusion trace using the visibility mask to do a fast fixed function first check, then a slower transparent check.
+    This may not be better than just disabling any-hit on a per-instance basis though and having 2 hit groups each

 <!--
 Here I'm thinking to put some D3 interactive example where you can build your